Abdelmajid Chetali

-Player career
+Playing career

 Born in Sousse into a family of footballers, Chetali began his career at the Corniche and joined the Etoile Sportive du Sahel (ESS) in 1957 to the position of midfielder and team captain.

 He started for the first time in the national team by Yugoslav coach Milan Kristić as a semi-offensive (between the attacking midfielder and the center forward) and he imposed himself in the Tunisian midfield game.

 He competed in the 1960 Summer Olympics, but his team lost all of their games and did not score goals.
 In 1961, he participated in the 1962 African Cup of Nations qualification and qualified Tunisia against Nigeria by scoring away with a goal in the 65th minute, but he missed the finals of the competition because he was a victim as few of his teammates of a Malaria crisis.
 He nevertheless participated in the 1963 African Cup of Nations after having played and lost the final of the Friendship Games in Dakar against Senegal.

 At the 1965 African Cup of Nations held in Tunisia, he was captain of the selection.
 His team did a great competition before reaching the final against Ghana on 21 November.
 He scored a goal, which allowed Tunisia to equalize, but Ghana finally won the competition after extra time.